musikele/musikele.github.io/_drafts/jest-and-puppeteer-from-the-barricades.md

   cases here are some tips and tricks I discovered the hard way. '

 ---
-**Puppeteer** is a tool that lets you control a headless chrome to do a lot of things.

-By combining the two worlds together, we can achieve the "testing guru" level!

 ![]({{ site.baseurl }}/images/1*BM_RS2-DjYk_JZUKr4uq0g.png)

-* Latest trends in JS testing: unit, e2e, browserstack, etc.
-* how to install jest
-* how to run a simple test
-* explanation of the test
 * a complex example: mocking, spying, etc.
 * Alternatives to Jest
 * What is Puppeteer